joshcanhelp/josh-to-11/input/symlinked/posts/2013-02-13-tips-tricks-and-advice-for-visiting-paris.md

 ---
-title: "Tips, tricks, and advice for visiting Paris"
+title: 'Tips, tricks, and advice for visiting Paris'
-excerpt: "These are a few things that we found and enjoyed in and around Paris during our 2 month stay there in 2010."
+excerpt: These are a few things that we found and enjoyed in and around Paris during our 2 month stay there in 2010.
-modified: 2013-02-13 17:50:29
+modified: 2013-02-13T17:50:29.000Z
+wpid: 226
-tags: ["Paris"]
+tags:
+  - Paris
 featured_img: /_images/2013/02/the_louvre-300x300.jpg
-wpid: 226
 ---